How to Build a Company Culture That Motivates Employees

 Lead by example

-Even the most keen of employees will eventually fall by the wayside if the conduct exhibited by the organisation’s leaders doesn’t live up to the standards you’re expecting from your people.
+Even the most keen of employees will eventually fall by the wayside if the conduct exhibited by the organization’s leaders doesn’t live up to the standards you’re expecting from your people.

-To instill respect, transparency, accountability and all those other great qualities in your employees, you must be willing to treat them with respect, practise transparency, and hold yourself accountable when things go awry.
+To instill respect transparency accountability and all those other great qualities in your employees you must be willing to treat them with respect practice transparency and hold yourself accountable when things go awry.